compiiile/compiiile/README.md

 # Compiiile

 > Compiiile is the most convenient way to render a folder containing markdown files.
-Previewing and searching markdown files has never been that easy (it's really just a command away !)
+Previewing and searching markdown files has never been that easy (it's really just a command away !) :sparkles:

 ## Preview